kostya/benchmarks/brainfuck/README.md

 Brainfuck interepter and benchmark
 ----------------------------------

 In benchmark i using only standard language containers and compile keys, without any kind of hacks to fair compare.
+This is old benchmark, which is used hash_map based implementation of interepter, which considered by all as bad.

 To compile all: `sh build.sh`